 Does ReMag Work?

 As I mentioned earlier, I reached out to their support as I had some questions when putting this review together.
-They said that it’s not uncommon for afibbers to notice a significant reduction in the number of episodes after taking ReMag for 6 months.
+They said that it’s not uncommon for afibbers to notice a significant reduction in the number of episodes after taking ReMag and following their protocol for 6 months.

 I haven’t personally experienced that myself but that’s because I didn’t start taking ReMag until after my ablation.
 I haven’t had an afib episode since my ablation.
 Is that because the ablation was successful or because of ReMag?
-I have no idea but there are many afibbers who have found relief from their afib after taking ReMag and following Dr. Dean’s protocol.
+I personally think it’s the ablation but the ReMag certainly isn’t hurting.

 The one thing I have struggled with since my ablation is PVCs and PACs.
 Has the ReMag made a difference?
 I’m not sure.
 It’s possible my PVCs and PACs could be far worse and debilitating if I wasn’t taking ReMag.